 - Walk along the beach to appreciate it more and to scout for the cheapest offer of water activities that we will do for our second day

-- Tried the Crystal boat as it is readily available
+- Tried the Crystal kayak as it is readily available

 - Enjoy the sunset of course with a lot of pictorials